microsoft/terminal/doc/specs/drafts/#5916 - Triggers/#5916 - Triggers.md

 * *Post Notification*: Consider [#7718] - could absolutely be done.
     * `Control.TriggerType.SendNotification`
 * *Prompt Detected*: `addMark(prompt)`, basically. ✅
 * *Report Directory*: "Tells iTerm2 what your current directory is".
-Kinda like `sendOutput`, but not that dangerous IMO.
+Kinda like `sendOutput`, but not that dangerous in my opinion.
     * `Control.TriggerType.SetWorkingDirectory`
 * *Report User & Host*: Kinda the same as the above.
 We don't use these currently, but we may want to consider in the future.
 * *Ring Bell*: Plays the standard system bell sound once.
     * `Control.TriggerType.RaiseBell`
 * *Run Command*: This seems dangerous if misused.
 Basically just `ShellExecute()` the command.
-* *Run Coprocess*: Definitely no precedent we have for this, and might require its own spec.
+* *Run Co-process*: Definitely no precedent we have for this, and might require its own spec.
-* *Run Silent Coprocess*: same deal.
+* *Run Silent Co-process*: same deal.
 * *Send Text*: `sendInput` ✅
 * *Set Mark*: `addMark` ✅
 * *Set Title*: Similar to the "Report Directory" above.